Nice to meet you.

 6. Lead-to-customer ratio (sales closing ratio)

 A large part of marketing is acquiring leads.
-While keeping track of that number is important, wouldn’t you think it’s more important to keep track of how many of those people become customers?
+While keeping track of that number is important, wouldn’t tracking how many people become customers is more important?

 The lead-to-customer ratio is a critical number that marketing teams should measure to determine their conversion effectiveness.
-Typically calculated on a weekly or monthly basis, there’s no benchmark for this conversion rate.
+Typically calculated weekly or monthly, this conversion rate has no benchmark.
 While 4% may be a horrible number for one company, it could be a positive result for the company next door.

 Lead-to-customer ratio = # of qualified leads that resulted in sales ÷ total # of qualified leads